sede-akh/Portfolio2/README.md

 # Amdor Bank Loans Database Design and Queries by Omosede

 ## Overview
 The **Amdor_Bank_Loans** database is a relational database designed to manage customer information, transactions, loans, and loan payments efficiently.
 This README provides a detailed overview of the database structure, constraints, design methodology, and example queries to explore its functionality.
+The aim here is to showcase my ability to create  data from scratch and query accordingly.

 ---